kenhkan/morrison/README.md

 - ubuntu
 - centos

+If any of the build commands exits with a non-zero status code, the network would fail to compile.

+##### I/O

 In the `environment-variables` attribute, the keys are case insensitive just like parameters and streams, but the values are case sensitive so that the wrapper can correctly specify the environment variables that the underlying